elatov/elatov.github.io/_posts/2012-10-08-setup-fedora-14-machine-as-a-wireless-gateway-for-your-internal-network.md

     moxz:~>iptables -I INPUT -i eth0 -p udp -m udp --dport 53 -j ACCEPT

 I wanted access to some of the machines inside the internal network from the outside, so I ended up using *DNAT* with **iptables** as well.
 This included a two step process.
 First enable port forwarding on your wireless router.
-The process is described in detail in &#8220;<a href="http://www.dd-wrt.com/wiki/index.php/Port_Forwarding" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.dd-wrt.com/wiki/index.php/Port_Forwarding']);">Port Forwarding</a>&#8221; (if you are using *dd-wrt*).
+The process is described in detail in "<a href="http://www.dd-wrt.com/wiki/index.php/Port_Forwarding" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.dd-wrt.com/wiki/index.php/Port_Forwarding']);">Port Forwarding</a>" (if you are using *dd-wrt*).

-For example, let&#8217;s say that someone connects to port 333 from the outside network to your public IP.
+For example, let's say that someone connects to port 333 from the outside network to your public IP.
 You would port-forward port 333 to the Fedora Machine (192.168.1.16) on the same port.
 When that came to the Fedora Machine you would again port-forward (or DNAT) it to the internal machine on the port of your choice.
 Here is how the command looked like on the Fedora Machine:

     moxz:~> iptables -I PREROUTING -i eth1 -p tcp -m tcp --dport 333 -j DNAT --to-destination 10.100.10.6:22